 Related Reading: 10 Examples Of Traditional Gender Roles

-2. Having good etiquettes
+2. Practicing good etiquette

 In a study conducted in the UK among 2000 families a few years ago, it was found that despite modern family values taking over, some old-fashioned morals and teachings were still considered valuable.
 For instance, surprisingly around 76% of those surveyed said that having good table manners topped their family values.

-3. Spending Christmas and other festivals together
+3. Spending festivals and special occasions together

 Related Reading: 12 Things You Should Never Compromise On In A Relationship